hemanthjakkula/event-management-crud/README.md

 ### User can also Download their events.

-### Please check DataProvider.js and AuthProvider.js Files for API calls and Authoorization.
+### Please check DataProvider.js and AuthProvider.js Files for API calls and Authorization.